 Spring Speech and Language Activities for Older Students

 Need short stories with questions that are no prep and use spring vocabulary?
-Check out this set in my TPT store that is scaffolded for different levels.
+Check out this set in my website store that is scaffolded for different levels.
 There are also short stories like this in the themed therapy SLP membership too!

 Using Spring STEM and Science with Older Students